 Who Is KJ Apa?

 Born in Auckland in 1997, KJ Apa found fame on the New Zealand soap opera Shortland Street in 2013.
-He hardly had any acting gigs under his belt before finding his way to Hollywood and being cast as comic book character Archie Andrews in The CW's hit teen drama Riverdale (2017-present), an adaptation based on the famous characters from the Archie Comics.
-Apa would later star in the film A Dog's Purpose (2017).
+He hardly had any acting gigs under his belt before finding his way to Hollywood and being cast as Archie Andrews in The CW's hit teen drama Riverdale, an adaptation based on the famous characters from Archie Comics.
+Apa would go on to star in the films A Dog's Purpose and I Still Believe.

 KJ Apa was born Keneti James Fitzgerald on June 17, 1997 in Auckland, New Zealand.
 Along with his two older sisters, Apa is part Samoan, thanks to his father, Keneti, who is of Samoan descent and a tribal chief (known as a Matai).
 His mother, Tessa, is a New Zealander of European descent.

 Apa graduated from King's College, a high school in the Auckland area.

 Apa's acting career took off almost immediately after he began pursuing it.
 In 2013, with virtually no acting experience, he earned the dark role of suicidal teen Kane Jenkins in New Zealand's longest-running primetime soap opera, Shortland Street, while still in high school.

 Juggling being a student and a budding actor, Apa played Kane for two seasons but had to cut his storyline short when Hollywood came calling.